Evgenslam/study_progress_bar/README.md

 - View Progress Bars: Log in to view progress bars representing textbooks and their associated lessons.
 - Track Progress: Mark sections as completed or incomplete and log additional details for each lesson.

+## Starting locally
+- git clone
+- python -m venv venv
+- pip install -r requirements.txt
+- fill lesson_data folder with csv files, each file representing textbook and containing names of lessons.
+Use bookmarks_extractor if neccessary
+- populate db by running in order: populate_users (make sure to have correct list of students in the same file), import_lessons, cross_poopulate

 Feedback and contributions to the Progress Bar project are welcome.
 Please feel free to submit any suggestions or bug reports.